FelixBer/FindFunc/README.md

 ## Advanced Binary Copy

-Frequently we want to search for binary patterns of assembly, but without hardcoded  adresses and values (immediates), or even only the actual opcodes of the instruction.
+Frequently we want to search for binary patterns of assembly, but without hardcoded  addresses and values (immediates), or even only the actual opcodes of the instruction.
 FindFunc makes this easy by adding three copy options to the disassembly-popupmenu: